BMcKiernan/DjangoDBProject/README.md

    But notice the cool feature where the User Data button shows only when you've been verified

-   If you want to create a user and and create the purchase history through the admin part of the site, Go about creating a user through the sign up part of the website.
+   If you want to create a user and and create purchase history through the site, Login as a new user and then after going to the Products sections of the website make some purchases.
-   Log in to see that it works.

-   To create purchase history for the user you need to create a purchase_history with whatever product you want and the user which you created and know the password for.
-   After you create a purchase_history you then need to create a sale, click whatever branch you would like and find the purchase_history pk at the bottom of the list of purchase_history pks in sales.
-Its the sales foreign key.

-   The purchase button in the Products section of the front of the website was supposed to automatically get the current user the current date and the product and branch they "purchased" it from and generate the sales and purchase_history together at once.

-   Once you've created some sales and purchase_histories with your user on the top right of the admin page click view site.

-   You can click User Data and see my information or you can log out of my user account, log into the one you created and see the newly avaible data under the User Data button.
+   You can then click Purchase History and you will see all the products the current user has purchased as well as the "branch" where the products were purchased.

  3. Log-in Features